mperham/connection_pool/README.md

 $redis.then { |r| r.set 'foo' 'bar' }
 ```

-Optionally, you can specify a timeout override using the with-block semantics:
+Optionally, you can specify a timeout override:

 ``` ruby
 $memcached.with(timeout: 2.0) do |conn|